 TIMELINE

 Postscript: For TFs to validated to affect the N-assimilatory pathway, we will collaborate with Dr. Gabriel Krouk & Sandrine Ruffel at the INRA Biology & Biochemistry of Plants on studies related to N-use efficiency.
 Using N15 as a tracer, the rate and amount of NO3 incorporation into total N can be measured/dry weight.
 We are currently testing several TFs for which changes in N-assimilation target genes are observed in the mutants or transgenics (e.g. WRKY1 T-DNA, 35S::CCA1).
-These collaborative studies between our genomics lab, and a world-renouned plant physiology lab, will be the ultimate test of our ability to use system biology approaches to predict targeted interventions in this pathway, with significance to plant biomass and N-use efficiency.
+These collaborative studies between our genomics lab and a world-renouned plant physiology lab, will be the ultimate test of our ability to use system biology approaches to predict targeted interventions in this pathway, with significance to plant biomass and N-use efficiency.